red56gmc/Snapshots/README.md

 Installation:

-Usage: Update the variables to match what is created in your environment.
+Usage: Run the SecurePwd.ps1 to create the secure password file and then run SnapCreator.ps1 after updating the variables to match what is created in your environment.

 Contributing: